-- If the SAD does not require encrypted data then the confidentiality requirement is considered fulfilled.
-The ST writer shall describe which part of the SAD shall be protected in confidentiality The SAD does not require confideltiality. - The R.SAD may include some or all authentication factors or evidence from other systems that some or all authentication factors have been verified the SAML token that is created by the IDP and validated by the TOE. - The unique reference to R.SigningKeyID in the R.SAD could be certificate, key identifiers or derived information obtained from the signer's authentication.
+- From [2]: If the SAD does not require encrypted data then the confidentiality requirement is considered fulfilled.
+The ST writer shall describe which part of the SAD shall be protected in confidentiality - The SAD does not require confidentiality. - From [2]: The R.SAD may include some or all authentication factors or evidence from other systems that some or all authentication factors have been verified the SAML token that is created by the IDP or SSA and validated by the TOE. - From [2]: The unique reference to R.SigningKeyID in the R.SAD could be certificate, key identifiers or derived information obtained from the signer's authentication.
 Some solutions may use one-time signing keys, which are generated, certified and used within a limited signing session.
 The derived information from the signer's authentication may be used to provide session separation if a signer has multiple simultaneous signing sessions with the TOE, or to derive a R.SigningKeyID if the key is a one-time key.
 At the end of the session, the signing key is reliably deactivated.